-Your child's teacher will listen to your concerns, where there are shared concerns, s/he may decide to complete an 'Initial Log of Concern' form, which will be shared with the school SEND team (Mrs Anna McGuinness, for Years 2-6 or Miss Kate Lloyd, for Foundation and Y1).
-On receipt of the Log of Concern, the appropriate SEND team member will decide next steps and this will be communicated back to you via your child's class teacher or by the SEND team directly.
+Your child's teacher will listen to your concerns, where there are shared concerns, s/he may decide to complete an 'Initial Log of Concern' form, which will be shared with the school SENDCo, who will then decide next steps and this will be communicated back to you via your child's class teacher or by the SENDCo directly.

 You can contact the appropriate member of the SEND team (see details under 'Question 1') if you wish to share your concerns directly.
-However, the SENDCo and SEND Lead will always refer to and include your child's class teacher in any discussions regarding the concerns raised.
+However, the SENDCo will always refer to and include your child's class teacher in any discussions regarding the concerns raised.

-If it is deemed approriate, Anna McGuinness or Kate Lloyd will arrange a time to meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.
+If it is deemed approriate, the SENDCo will arrange a time to meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.
 Together we will decide what outcomes to seek for your child and agree on next steps.
 We will make a note of what's been discussed and add this to your child's record.
 If we decide that your child needs adding to our 'Graduated Approach', we will decide on the most appropriate 'Wave' and discuss this with you.
 Our Graduated Approach Graduated SEN support, we will formally notify you in writing and your child will be added to the school's SEND register.

-3. How will the school know if my child needs SEN support?
+4. How will the school know if my child needs SEN support?